Dirichlet forms and stochastic completeness of graphs and subgraphs: Introduction

-Along our way, we can also \begin{itemize} \item determine the generators for the corresponding semigroups on all $\ell^p$, $p\in [1,\infty)$ for all regular Dirichlet forms on graphs satisfying $(A)$.
-These generators turn out to be the ``maximal'' ones. \end{itemize}
+Along our way, we can also determine the generators for the corresponding semigroups on all $\ell^p$, $p\in [1,\infty)$, for all regular Dirichlet forms on graphs satisfying $(A)$.
+These generators turn out to be the ``maximal'' ones (Theorem~\ref{generator}).
+These results seem to be new even in the situations considered in \cite{Fel,Dod2,DM,Jor,Reu, Web, Woj}.